kartik-iitk/EE798R_Project/Paper 1/README.md

 The generated model will be saved in the `./Models` folder.
 The corresponding visualisations will be saved in the `./logs` folder.
 The split-wise accuracies are saved in the`./Results` folder in `.xlsx` format.

-For reference, a combined analysis of the accuracies achieved are in `./Accuracy\ Analysis\ Summary.xlsx`.
+For reference, a combined analysis of the accuracies achieved are in `./Results/Accuracy\ Analysis\ Summary.xlsx`.

+### Report

+The report corresponding to my implementation is available in `./kartik_210493_report.pdf`.

 ## Acknowledgments